The New England Journal of Medicine June 21, 2025

 Endpoint

-Key result: Oral semaglutide resulted in superior weight loss compared to placebo in people with obesity or overweight.
+Key result: High-dose oral semaglutide led to a superior weight loss of 15.1% compared to 2.4% with placebo.

 Tailored to your role